 The United States and a number of other western countries have a constitutionally guaranteed freedom of speech.
 However, in most of the world, including Australia, this is not the case.

-There are certain values for which people have been prepared to fight and die.
+There are certain values which people have been prepared to fight and die for.
 These include a right to democracy, a right to freedom of religion and a right to liberty.
-One democratic value that follows on from all this, is the right to ‘freedom of speech.
-Much has been sacrificed by people fighting for freedom of speech.
+One democratic value that follows on from all this, is the right to ‘freedom of speech’.

-François-Marie Arouet (1694 – 1778), known by his nom de plume Voltaire, was a French Enlightenment philosopher most famous today for his advocacy of freedom of speech.
-Born in Paris, Voltaire had trouble with the authorities for critiques of the government.
+François-Marie Arouet (1694 – 1778), known by his nom de plume Voltaire, was a French Enlightenment philosopher.
+He is most famous today for his advocacy of freedom of speech.
+Born in Paris, Voltaire had trouble with the authorities for his critiques of the government.
 They sought to silence him.

 Voltaire clearly stated his belief that, “The right to free speech is more important than the content of the speech.”
 As a result of criticism of the French government of the day, Voltaire was twice sentenced to prison and once to temporary exile to England.

 George Orwell is one of the world’s most famous writers and social commentators.
 He was alarmed to see freedom of speech under attack.
 His writing exposed the unjust sufferings of the poor and unemployed.
-However, he is remembered by many for his warnings against totalitarianism and defended freedom of speech.
-He famously wrote, ‘If liberty means anything at all it means the right to tell people what they do not want to hear.’
+However, he is remembered by many for his warnings against totalitarianism and his defence of freedom of speech.
+Indeed, he famously wrote, ‘If liberty means anything at all it means the right to tell people what they do not want to hear.’

 Universal Declaration of Human Rights

-The right to freedom of expression is recognized as a human right under article 19 of the Universal Declaration of Human Rights (UDHR) and recognized in international human rights law in the International Covenant on Civil and Political Rights (ICCPR).
+The right to freedom of expression is recognised as a human right under article 19 of the Universal Declaration of Human Rights (UDHR).
 Article 19 of the UDHR states that “everyone shall have the right to hold opinions without interference”.

 Freedom of Speech Under attack today

-When attempting to restrict the speech of our political opponents it is important to remember that laws are universal.
-They apply to everyone.
-When we limit the freedom of speech about political opponents, we limit our own.
+However, when we attempt to restrict the speech of our political opponents (e.g. Trump), it is important to remember that laws are universal.
+So when we limit the freedom of speech of our political opponents, we also limit our own.
 Silencing people is not a win, real victory is won on the strength of one’s ideas.

 If laws to restrict freedom of speech can be used against the most powerful in our society, they will certainly be used against the rest of us.
-I found this to my disappointment, when I was sued for defamation for expressing my concerns around local government corruption in Queensland.
-Some of the concerns I raised ended with criminal convictions!
+Indeed I know this all too well.
+I am currently being sued for defamation for expressing my concerns around local government corruption in Queensland.

-My case will come to trial before the end of 2021 and I will certainly be doing my best to put the argument for freedom of speech; indeed, I will put everything I have on the line to defend it.
+I am doing my best to put the argument for freedom of speech; indeed, I will put everything I have on the line to defend it.